 This level is also known as the supervisory level, which comprises section officers, superintendents, foremen, supervisors, etc. They execute and coordinate day-to-day workflows to make sure deliverables are met on time, and the project reaches its completion.
-They are the first line of managers featuring at the base of the operations, and their fundamental job is to communicate the problems of the firm to the higher levels.
+They are the first line of managers featured at the base of the operations, and their fundamental job is to communicate the problems of the firm to the higher levels.
 Their main functions include:

 Assigning tasks and responsibilities to workers.

 Instructing workers in their daily activities.